Nigel Pepper: Bradford City

 Pepper joined Bradford City on 28 February 1997 for a fee of £100,000.
 Bradford manager Chris Kamara brought him in to add some steel to his central midfield.
 He made his club debut on 1 March 1997 in a 3–1 defeat at home to Manchester City.
 He went on to make a total of 52 appearances for Bradford over 3 seasons in Division 1, scoring 11 goals and helping them avoid relegation.

 Aberdeen

 On 26 November 1998 Pepper moved to Aberdeen for a fee of £300,000.
-He did not enjoy the best of starts being sent off on his debut six minutes after coming on as a substitute.
-Following his return from suspension again having come on as a substitute it took just 17 seconds before he was sent off again.
+In a match against Celtic in March 1999, Pepper was sent off for a wild tackle six minutes after coming on as a substitute; following his return from suspension, having come on as a substitute against Dundee United, it took just 17 seconds before he was sent off again.

 Pepper made just 15 appearances in league and cup for the club, but failed to find the net, in a period where on-field disciplinary problems haunted him.